 Supplements for Depression: 12 Top Herbal & Vitamin Remedies

-It enhances the effects of SSRI antidepressants; together, they work better for major depressive disorder than SSRIs alone.
-(65)
+It enhances the effects of SSRI antidepressants; together, they work better for major depressive disorder than antidepressants alone.
+(60)

 Zinc deficiency is a well-known factor in central nervous system and mental health disorders.